JadCombreau/Canonical_intake_Initialization/README.md

 | isEnginerating | DESCRIPTION | BOOL | - | X |
 | enginerating | DESCRIPTION | DOUBLE | - | X |
 | areAttenuationMatrices | In intake flow, we want attenuation matrice | BOOL | - | X |

-### Which files do we receive from previous boxes ?

-### And which files do we send to following boxes ?